Jinn: Exegesis

 It has been said that this act by humans—seeking refuge with them—is shirk, because God Almighty is the only true protector.
 Therefore, they should have sought refuge with God Almighty to ward off the plots of the jinn, and they should not have seen any protector other than God Almighty.
-So, when they resort to seeking refuge with the jinn, they have seen someone other than God Almighty defend and support them, and this is shirk on their part.He states that seeking refuge among the jinn increases fear and anxiety, however, not because of the power of the jinn, but due to the psychological dependence of the individual towards external powers.
+So, when they resort to seeking refuge with the jinn, they have seen someone other than God Almighty defend and support them, and this is shirk on their part.He states that seeking refuge among the jinn increases fear and anxiety, not because of the power of the jinn, but due to the psychological dependence of the individual towards external powers.
 By that, he refers to seeking refuge among the jinn as a form of širk, due to the reliance on a created thing instead of God.
-If the jinn are not mistaken for gods, the jinn may also have a protective function.
-Al-Suyuti narrates about an encounter in which a jinn challanges a human to a duel.
-If he can defeat the jinni, the jinni would reveal Ayatul-Kursi (the verse of the Throne) to him, which grands him protection from demons and devils: خرج رجل من الإِنس، فلقيه رجل من الجن فقال: هل لك أن تصارعني؟ فإن صرعتني علمتك آية إذا قرأتها حين تدخل بيتك لم يدخله شيطان، فصارعه فصرعه الإِنسي.A man from the humans met a man from the jinn and [the jinn] said: Will you fight against me?
-If you defeat me, I will teach you a verse that, if you recite it when you enter your house, no devil will enter it.
-So he fought him and the human man defeated him.Helpful jinn are well-known throughout Islamic literature.
-In the story about the burial of Nasir Khusraw, two jinn be mourn the death of Nasir Khusraw and help his disciple Abū Sa'īd to prepare a rock as a tomb and wash the body of the dead master.
+If the jinn are not mistaken for gods, the jinn are harmless or may even have a protective function.